 My Bullet Journal Hybrid System

-• Tekukor A5 Dotted Journal – after testing more than 30 journals, this is the notebook I picked.
+Tekukor A5 Dotted Journal – after testing more than 30 journals, this is the notebook I picked.
 In fact, I just finished my first journal and bought another.
 I love this notebook because the paper is really good quality (it’s 100gsm, so nice and thick) and the construction of the book is solid.
 Plus there are 3 bookmarks, a back pocket, and an extra wide elastic closure band.
-And the price is right!
+And the price is right!- Tekukor Journals have been discontinued.
+My go-to notebook brand nowadays is Stalogy in either A5 or B6 sizes.

 First, let’s start with explaining the different types of things I just mentioned above then I’ll tell you about my own hybrid system.